saurabh-08/text-to-3d/Cloud GPU SSH Setup/ReadMe.md

 # Connecting to the Cloud GPU Server

-This guide will walk you through the steps to connect to the Ubuntu SSH server I have provisioned.
+This guide will walk you through the steps to connect to the Ubuntu GPU server I have provisioned.

 ## System Specifications
 ```